Browse the tabs below to find out how grass cutting is managed in Suffolk and details of what is planned for 2017.

 Often verges are wider than 1.2 metres and vegetation beyond this point will remain largely untouched at these locations.

-Additional localised cutting may be undertaken where required for safety reasons - see notes below
+Additional localised cutting may be undertaken where required for safety reasons (see Additional localised cutting section below)

 |Public rights of way||Where a path is on the cutting programme, 2 cuts per year are normally undertaken, with the width dependent on the path’s status.
 The first cut commences in May and the second in August.|